MGMohammed/NBA-game-outcome/README.md

 # NBA-game-outcome
-Prediction NBA game point differentials using traditional as well as contextual and dynamic features.
+Prediction of NBA game point differentials using traditional as well as contextual and dynamic features.